isomerpages/pa-corp/_our-programmes/PAssion Wave/50th Anniversary Celebrations.md

 third_nav_title: PAssion Wave
 ---
 <h2>PAssion Wave celebrates it's 50th Anniversary</h2>
-<p>PAssion Wave 50th Anniversary celebrates five decades of connecting communities
+<p>PAssion Wave celebrates five decades of connecting communities of all
-of all ages and abilities through accessible and affordable water sports and waterfront lifestyle activities.</p>
+ages and abilities through accessible and affordable water sports and waterfront lifestyle activities.</p>
 <p>In 1974, the People’s Association established the PA Adventure Club at
 Changi Point, marking the beginning of canoe clubs and sea sports centres at Punggol Point, Sembawang, and Kallang River.</p>